 As the self-proclaimed queen of Christmas... at least in my circle, I am.
 I'd hope I know a thing or two about decorating Christmas trees!
 On average, we dress 7 trees each Christmas in our home So if nothing else I get ALOT of practice.

-With all of this practice I thought id pass on my learnings... some of which are forged in the fire (my friends will never let me forget the time my Christmas tree fell over fully dressed onto a ceramic floor taking some of my most beloved decorations with it due to overloading the front!)
+With all of this practice, I thought I would pass on my learnings.
+Some of which are forged in the fire (my friends will never let me forget the time my Christmas tree fell over, fully dressed onto a ceramic floor taking some of my most beloved decorations with it)

 1. Check that your lights!